regiregi22/RaspiNail/raspibolt_50_electrs.md

 rust_backtrace = true
 ```

-  🚨 **Change the password**, otherwise Electrs is not able to talk to Bitcoin Core.

 * Let's start Electrs manually first, to check if it's running as expected.
   It will immediately start with the initial indexing of the Bitcoin blocks.